Amir Ashour

 Amir Ashour (Arabic: أمير عاشور; born c.
-1990) is an Iraqi LGBT rights activist who founded IraQueer, a non-governmental organisation that advocates for the rights of LGBT people in Iraq, in 2015.
+1990) is an Iraqi LGBT rights activist who, in 2015 at age 25, founded IraQueer, a non-governmental organization that advocates for the rights of LGBT people in Iraq.

 Personal life

 Ashour was born in Baghdad, Iraq, and raised in Sulaymaniyah in the Kurdistan Region.
-Ashour was raised practicing Islam, though stopped following the religion in 2008, stating "Islam didn't work for me".
+He was raised practicing Islam, though stopped following the religion in 2008, stating "Islam didn't work for me".

-In 2014, after being arrested twice due to his work in the human rights sector, Ashour requested asylum in Sweden while there on a business trip; in 2015, he was granted political asylum.
-As of 2016, Ashour lives in Malmö.
+After being arrested twice due to his work in the human rights sector, Ashour sought asylum in Sweden while there on a business trip in 2014.
+The next year he was granted political asylum.

-Ashour graduated from Columbia University in New York City with a master's degree in human rights in 2018.
-As of 2021, Ashour is a student at Harvard Law School.
+Ashour later moved from Sweden to New York City where he graduated in 2018 from Columbia University with a master's degree in human rights.
+Ashour began studying at Harvard Law School in 2021.
+After graduating in May 2024 he moved back to New York where he is currently working for the international law firm, White & Case.